 Right now, there’s a massive amount of various admin panels on the net.

-I’ve made a quick Proof of Concept on how we can easily convert default AdminLTE layout into a dark theme, with a bit of help from grunt and yarn.
-AdminLTE Midnight Dark Theme is available on GitHub, with detailed description on how to run it in dev mode via AdminLTE repo.
-You might find it useful to go through customisation instructions first, before diving into contribution phase.
+So, I made a quick Proof of Concept on how we can easily convert default AdminLTE layout into a dark theme, with a bit of help from grunt and yarn.

 It’s old, but still relevant to the topic.
-I’m pretty sure that everybody had this kind of interface on one of their jobs, and most probably it’s still being widely used!
+I’m pretty sure that everybody had this kind of interface on one of their jobs.
+I’m pretty sure it’s still there!
 First rule of UI club – you don’t talk about crap UI’s you designed in the club.

 Certain systems force to develop evil workarounds to coupe with bad design practices, whether it’s code or database wise.

 In the beginning of the project, apparentyly, developers came out with one-storage solution for holding the prices of products and domains, which is quiet obvious, as we shouldn’t re-invent any mystical entities to differentiate the concept of the price.